-Our School District Communication system utilizes an ALL-CALL system to notify parents about events, such as the posting of class placement, report cards, and emergency school closings (snow days).
-You will receive a phone call on your home and cell phones.
-If you wish to also be contacted by text to your cell phone, you can subscribe to the system by texting the word SUBSCRIBE to 68453 and following Text notification prompts.
+Our School District Communication system utilizes an ALL-CALL system to notify parents about events, such as the posting of class placement, report cards, delayed school openings, early school dismissal and emergency school closings (snow days).
+You will receive a phone call on your home and cell phones, as well as text and email.